 Resource Area Impacts From No Action Alternative Impacts From Proposed Action Alternative Wetlands No changes in local wetland extent or function are expected.
 The proposed project would permanently impact 70.49 acres of forested wetlands within the seven watersheds (Hashuqua Creek, Horse Hunters Creek-Noxubee River, Shuqualak Creek-Noxubee River, Running Water Creek-Macedonia Creek, Wahalak Creek, Bodka Creek, and Running Tiger Creek-Sucamoochie River) within the proposed project area.
 With appropriate permits, mitigation, and BMPs implemented, wetland impacts would be minor on a watershed scale.
 Visual Resources Aesthetic character of the area is expected to remain virtually unchanged.
 Minor visual discord above ambient levels would be produced during construction and maintenance activities.
-The proposed transmission lines would present a minor, long-term visual effect.
+The proposed transmission lines would present a minor, long- term visual effect.
 Noise and Vibration No noise or vibration impacts from construction or operation would occur because the proposed transmission lines would not be constructed.
 Overall, temporary, minor noise above ambient levels would be produced during construction, operation, and maintenance activities.
 Archaeological and Historic Resources No adverse effects to archaeological or historic resources are anticipated.
 TVA finds that the proposed undertaking would result in no adverse effects on historic properties.
 Recreation, Parks, and Managed Areas No changes in local recreation opportunities, managed areas, natural areas, or ecologically significant sites are expected.
 No major impacts are anticipated to managed areas, natural areas, or ecologically significant sites from construction or operation of the proposed transmission lines.

-Resource Area Impacts From No Action Alternative Impacts From Proposed Action Alternative Socioeconomics and Environmental Justice No change in local demographics, socioeconomic conditions, community services, or environmental justice populations.
+Socioeconomics No change in local demographics, socioeconomic conditions, or community services.
 Any adverse impacts to low income or minority communities in the project area would be similarly experienced by all people living along the proposed transmission line corridors.
 However, any adverse impacts would be minor due to the distance between residences and the proposed project area.
-These impacts are similar to impacts experienced by communities (Environmental Justice and non-Environmental Justice communities) living along TVA's transmission line network across the Valley.
+These impacts are similar to impacts experienced by communities living along TVA's transmission line network across the Valley.
 The proposed alternative would allow TVA to meet the foreseeable power demand for the area as well as providing EMEPA with additional operating flexibility and would ensure a continuous, reliable source of electric power in eastern Mississippi resulting in long-term indirect economic benefits to the area.